 - Challenging each other in the games room

-Perfect for large groups, this magnificent house has everything you could possibly need!
-Not only does it enjoy an impressive hillside location with stunning views of the Brecon Beacons, but there are a hot tub and a pool table for added excitement.
-The house is warm, welcoming and stylish with spacious open-plan living, cosy wood burners and charming bedrooms.
-Once you’ve experienced the incredible views from Heaven Above Hay, you’ll be truly captivated by outstanding rural scenery.
+Perfect for family groups, this magnificent house has everything you could possibly need!
+Not only does it enjoy an impressive rural location with stunning views of the Brecon Beacons, but there are a private tennis court and a games room for added excitement.
+The house is warm, welcoming and full of character with spacious living areas, cosy wood burners and charming bedrooms.
+Once you’ve experienced the incredible views from the pretty garden at Beacon Farmhouse, you’ll be truly captivated by the outstanding rural scenery.